-With Kyle Kuzma in lead role, Wizards hold on for 103-94 win over Pistons
+With Kyle Kuzma in lead role, Wizards hold on for win over Pistons

 Here’s what to know about Monday’s game:

-Gafford clears protcols
+Gafford clears protocols

 Wizards center Daniel Gafford cleared the NBA’s health and safety protocols and is available to return to the court.
-However, he did not play Monday because Coach Wes Unseld Jr. wants to ease him back in.
+However, he did not play Monday because Unseld wants to ease him back in.

 “He's able to do some stuff on the floor,” Unseld said before the game.
 “It's more reconditioning at this point.
 He missed five or six days, so trying to give his legs back, get his wind back a bit before throwing him out there.
 Obviously he's still a little sluggish, heavy legs, but that's to be expected.”